Ilyas Ghuman

+Muhammad Ilyas Ghuman (born 12 April 1969) is a Pakistani Islamic scholar and theologian of the Deobandi movement.
+Born in Sargodha to a Ghuman family, Ilyas studied at Jamia Binoria in Karachi and was a disciple of Azizur Rahman Hazarvi.

-Muhammad Ilyas Ghuman is a Pakistani Deobandi cleric, Islamic preacher, Ilm al-Kalām expert (Mutakallim e islam), religious philosopher, Sufi (he is a discipline of Peer Aziz ur Rehman Hazarvi), Debater, Theologian, and columnist who is the head of Markaz Ahle Sunnat Wal Jamaat in Sargodha.
+Ghuman is an expert in Ilm al-Kalam (speculative theology) and is known by his admirers as Mutakallim-i Islam.
+He is also a religious philosopher, Sufi, and a debater.
+Ghuman is the head of Markaz Ahle Sunnat Wal Jamaat in Sargodha.
+Ghuman is a leading Hanafi Maturidi theologian.

 Early life and career

 Ghuman was born on 12 April 1969 in Sargodha District.
 He is a graduate of the Jamia Binoria.

 In 2005, he was arrested for alleged involvement in the murder of Sargodha Division Commissioner Syed Tajamul Abbas.
 In 2006, he was again arrested related to the murder of Shia cleric Bashir Husain Bukhari.

 In 2013, he was arrested by the police when he was touring Southern Punjab.
+In 2014, Aziz ur-Rahman Hazarvi gave his khilafat to Ghuman.

 In August 2015, he was freed from house arrest.
+In October 2015, Ghuman was banned by the ICTA from delivering sermons in Muharram.

 In August 2018, he published a book named Mera Pakistan.